 This command fetches and installs Visual Studio Code from Flathub.
 Once the installation is completed, Visual Studio Code will be set up and ready for use on your Ubuntu system.

 After installing Visual Studio Code on Ubuntu, you can start it using various methods.
-If you’re comfortable with the terminal or need to open VSCode in a specific directory, the command line is a convenient option.
+The command line is convenient if you’re comfortable with the terminal or need to open VSCode in a specific directory.

 For those who installed the stable version of Visual Studio Code, open it via the terminal with the following: